Skip to main content

 This has two benefits: first, everything stays brand-consistent, and second, it saves time looking up hex colors whenever you want to create new content!
 Once you've saved the styles in the Styleguide, you'll see them reflected in the Editor.
 These styles will also appear when previewing your content and in the live embedded version of your content once you've completed installation.

-To start setting up your Styleguide, open a piece of content, or create new content.
+To start setting up your Styleguide, open a piece of content or create new content.
 You'll see Styleguide listed in the top menu:

 • Foundational Text - add your core fonts